CianGallagher/CianGallagher/README.md

 - 👋 Hi, I’m @CianGallagher
 - 👀 I’m interested in building interesting solutions and learning!
-- 🌱 Sarted with Python...Currently learning web stack - HTML/CSS/JS/React ...
+- 🌱 Python is where I started my journey...Currently learning web stack - HTML/CSS/JS/React ...
 Interested in learning Kotlin/Java, and C.
 - 💞️ I’m looking to collaborate on anything that solves a real problem/challenge!
 - 📫 How to reach me https://www.linkedin.com/in/cian-gallagher-413803177/